US Supreme Court Ruling MakesSame-Sex MarriageA right in USA

 Gay Marriage around the world

-Nineteen countries have approved the freedom to marry for same-sex couples nationwide, while two others have regionally allowed it.
+20 countries have approved the freedom to marry for same-sex couples nationwide, while one have regionally allowed it.
 The world's first legal gay marriage ceremony took place in the Netherlands on Apr.
 1, 2001

 Children of Gay Couples